-The Health and Physical Education Curriculum was designed to foster student health and well-being.
+The Health and Physical Education curriculum was designed to foster student health and well-being, for every single student.

-Ontario already has key school health policies that can be prioritized to support children's learning, development and recovery.
+Ontario already has key school health policies that can be prioritized to support children's learning, development, and recovery.
 First and foremost among these is the 2019 elementary and 2015 secondary Health and Physical Education (H&PE) curriculum.

-Instruction through this and related curricula provides students with opportunities to develop skills and strategies that will contribute to their ability to make healthy decisions now and into the future.
-The H&PE curriculum also supports the development of physical and health literacy, mental health and well-being.
+Instruction through this, and related curricula, provides students with opportunities to develop skills and strategies that will contribute to their ability to make healthy decisions now and into the future.
+The H&PE curriculum also supports the development of physical and health literacy, mental health, and well-being.
+These curricula articulate fundamental principles related to centering student voice and student lived experience in implementation.
+Educators across Ontario need support to understand how to implement them in culturally relevant and responsive ways that prioritize cultures of belonging and minimize harm (particularly for students experiencing marginalization as well-being is essential to learning).